 What is Horizontal Integration?

-Horizontal integration is a business strategy companies use to increase their market share.
+A horizontal integration system is a business strategy companies use to increase their market share.
 It involves the acquisition of other companies that produce similar products or services.
 By doing this, the company can combine resources and create a larger, more competitive entity.

 - The merger of two competing banks